mojofunk/abuild/README.md

 - Build from git repository, source tarball, or use existing system binaries.
 - Use bash shell script and python(No powershell)
-- Override Build directory with an environment avariable to be able to use local checkout/extracted tarball/etc for development
+- Override Build directory with an environment variable to be able to use local checkout/extracted tarball/etc for development
 - Easily install into system locations, default install directory or specified path.